sverweij/wordywordy/README.md

 text      | Text to read.
 Expected to be URI encoded.
-When left out, WordyWordy will start reading from the latest text you left last time your started it. theme     | a number between 0 and 12 - each of which represents a theme. play      | 1 or 0 - if this parameter equals `1`, the text will automatically start playing, about a second after it was loaded.
+When left out, WordyWordy will start reading from the latest text you left last time your started it. theme     | a number between 0 and 12 - each of which represents a theme. play      | 1 or 0 - if this parameter equals `1`, the text will automatically start playing, about a second after it was loaded. loop      | 1 or 0 - if this parameter equals `1`, the text will infinitely loop.
+Usefull for kiosk display.

 Example:
 ```